 Relatively undiscovered, the Chama Valley is controlled by large private holdings and expansive tracts of state and federal lands.
 The general aesthetic is more in line with the mountainous regions of southern Colorado.
 Here, views are dominated by the snow-capped peaks, aspen and pine forests, and giant ponderosas that rise dramatically above the river bottom.
 From its headwaters just a few miles to the north in Colorado, the trout-laden Rio Chama flows through the community of Chama and continues south for nearly 130 miles to its eventual confluence with the Rio Grande.

 The nearby community of Chama, New Mexico, sits near the head of the Chama Valley and just south of the Colorado state line.
 An historic 1880s railroad town, Chama has long enjoyed a strong ranching and agricultural-based culture.
 Thanks to its mountain location and limitless recreation opportunities, the community has quietly gained notoriety as a four-season mountain destination.
-In addition to exceptional angling and hunting, Chama also provides hiking, trail rides, snowmobiling, proximity to excellent skiing at the Wolf Creek Ski Area, and is home to the Cumbres & Toltec narrow-gauge railroad.
+In addition to exceptional angling and hunting, Chama also provides hiking, trail rides, snowmobiling, proximity to excellent skiing at the Wolf Creek Ski Area and Taos Ski Valley.
+Chama is the home to the Cumbres & Toltec narrow-gauge railroad.
 The Cumbres & Toltec’s historic coal-fired steam engine provides scenic train rides through the mountains of northern New Mexico and southern Colorado.
 In addition to the year-round activities, Chama and the greater Chama Valley have become a place where hunters arrive from around the world to pursue trophy elk and mule deer in what is arguably some of the best game habitat imaginable.

 Traveling west on US Highway 84 just three miles from Chama, New Mexico, one’s first glimpse of the Quinlan Ranch is of its lower elevation southern boundary and the Willow Creek drainage.
 This open valley sits at an elevation of just over 7,700 feet and rises in elevation to the north and west into rolling hills, ridges, and draws interspersed with open parks and stands of ponderosa pine and mountain oak.
 Following Willow Creek to the north, one encounters a series of large trout ponds, and a 100-acre food plot.
 To the east of Willow Creek is the Rim Rock Elk Park breeding pens, elk handling and facilities buildings, and the southern fence line of Rim Rock Elk Park.
 To the west of Willow Creek is the “Garcia” portion of the ranch which includes the aforementioned food plot and a side valley that is home to the horse camp, complete with a bathhouse, large-group dining shelter, as well as “glamping” sites.
 Comprised of rolling hills, the Garcia is a blend of open parks and large stands of oak with intermittent ponderosa and juniper trees.
 Situated at the southern end of the Garcia is the aptly named Garcia Lodge.
 Built for the purpose of housing and entertaining guests, the lodge is conveniently accessed from the highway.
 Set on a hillside overlooking the Chama Valley, Garcia Lodge sits in a location where it will not impact wildlife.